 Smart tip about papyrus, cyperus

-If you’ve got a body of water in your garden, plant a papyrus right next to your water lilies, the pair looks magnificent.
+If you’ve got a body of water in your garden, plant a papyrus right next to your water lily, the pair looks magnificent.